-• Have a Trialforce Source Organization (TSO) where you can upload the new package version.
-You can reuse the TSO that you used to create your original Trialforce template, or use a new one.
+- Create and publish a new version of your managed package or an extension package. - Have a Trialforce Source Organization (TSO) where you can upload the new package version.
+You can reuse the TSO that you used to create your original Trialforce template or use a new one.
 If you use a new TSO, be sure to link it to AppExchange.

-Then complete the following steps.
+Then complete these steps.

 - 1. Install your updated managed package or extension package into your TSO. - 2.
 Make any other desired changes in the TSO, such as loading sample data or changing custom branding. - 3.
 Create a Trialforce template for your trial. - 4.
 Submit the template for review. - 5.
 Get the template approved for SignupRequest API use. - a.
 Log in to the Salesforce Partner Community. - b.
-Click Support. - c.
-Click New Case. - d.
-Hover over the AppExchange (ISV) App Setup & Management > Trialforce category. - e.
-Click Create a Case. - f.
-Provide a case subject, and select a severity level. - g.
-For Subtopic, select Signup API Feature Request. - h.
-For Description provide the TSO ID, the new Trialforce template ID, and the org to use for creating sign ups. - i.
-Click Submit Case.
+Click the question icon 1 and then click Log a Case for Help.